OCA/reporting-engine/report_qweb_pdf_watermark/README.rst

 Installation
 ============

-This module works out of the box, but is faster if you install the python library PyPDF2.
+This module works out of the box, but is faster if you install the python library pdfrw.

 Usage
 =====